yongwangd/node-crawler-demo/README.md

     .map(a => $(a).text())
     .forEach(console.log);

-  //get all the links from Paginator and queue them to the url queue.
+  //get the nextpage URL from the paginator and add it to the url queue.
 The crawler will pick up next url from the url queue when it finishes crawling current url.
-  $('.paginator a')
+  $('a.next_page')
     .toArray()
     .map(a => $(a).attr('href'))
     .map(queueLink);
 });

+//Print the urls that has been crawled.
+This is not necessary, just for logging purpose link$.subscribe(l => console.log(l, 'link'));
 ```

 `sleepydog` also has some advanced features, like passing data between link, using cookie for login, crawling dynamic web pages using selenium. let me know if you need them.